slact/nchan/README.md

 #### Channel Multiplexing

-Any subscriber location can be an endpoint for up to 255 channels.
+With channel multiplexing, subscribers can subscribe to up to 255 channels per connection.
 Messages published to all the specified channels will be delivered in-order to the subscriber.
 There are two ways to enable multiplexing:

 Up to 7 channel ids can be specified for the `nchan_channel_id` or `nchan_channel_subscriber_id` config directive: